-Last week I promised to show how marketing, enrollment, retention and asset management and development become especially important as schools begin to think about preparing for the coming school year.
+Last week I promised to show how asset management, retention, marketing, enrollment, and development become especially important as schools begin to think about preparing for the coming school year.

-Let’s take a look at all five elements of Advancement:
+Let’s take a quick look at each of those four:

 Asset Management – Tuition management and fee billing services allow schools to practice good stewardship.
 Stewardship is using time, talent and treasure wisely for the glory of God.
 Let’s examine each one: